kris-smarthome/docker-searxng/README.md

 # searxng
-Local search engine.

 Services:

-- grist: no-code spreadsheet platform
-- postgres: relational database
+- searxng: local search engine.
 - redis: nosql database
-- minio: S3 compatible object store

 ## usage
 Clone this repository to your local machine, edit the config file to match your environment, and run docker compose.